miku1958/ConfigableCollectionView/README.md

   view { // create normal view for reuse
     ContentView()
   },
-  .config(map: \.title) { // config the ContentView with Item.title, configurationState: UICellConfigurationState(introduced in iOS 14)
+  .config(map: \.title) { // config the ContentView with Item.title, configurationState: UICellConfigurationState(introduced in iOS 14, no useful when you using UICollectionViewCell as View)
     $0.view.data = $0.data
     if $0.configurationState.isHighlighted {
     	$0.view.backgroundColor = .red